AnnotationPortal/DatathonandHackathon.github.io/README.md

 # Datathon and Hackathon

-# Hello All Guests,
+# Hello All Participants,

-We Welcome you to the Datathon and Hackathon Contest.
+We Welcome you to the Datathon & Hackathon Contest.

-Our team will be looking forward to know you and help you incase you need any help.
+Our team is looking forward to meeting you and help you in the competition.

-Our websites: www.annotationportal.com
+Our Annotation Portal website is www.annotationportal.com

 our email is: annotationporta@gmail.com

-All the luck..
+Good luck

-Annotation Portal Team,
+Annotation Portal Team

+Here are some links to tutorials that might be useful for the hackathon part of the competition.